appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/radio-group.md

 ### Data

+Defines the options and values for the widget, determining the content displayed to users.

 #### Options `array<object>`

 <dd>

-This property allows you to set the labels and values for the items.
-You can add these labels and values directly from the user interface.
-Ensure that the values assigned to each option are unique.
-Additionally, you can turn on **JS** and provide options in JSON format, like:
+This property allows you to define the options displayed in the widget by specifying the labels and corresponding values.
+The values must follow a `label-value` format, where each label is paired with a unique value.
+You can either add these options directly via the user interface or use JS to provide them in JSON format.

 *Example*:
 ```js